thunderBiscuit/blog/posts/gpg-part1.md

 sub   rsa1024 2019-09-14 [E]
 ```

 When first importing a key, it won't be _certified_ by default (GPG does not assume you _really_ know that the key is the key from the person who it says it belongs to).
-They key could have for example been tampered with on its way to you, and anyone can create keys with anyone else's name.
-GPG does not in any way verify that you are the person who's name you are using to create a key.
+They key could have been tampered with on its way to you, and anyone can create keys with anyone else's name.
+GPG does not, in any way, verify that you are the person who's name you are using to create a key.

-If you really are certain (it is recommended that you check using multiple sources, or that you take the time to call and text the person to verify that the fingerprint is indeed the right one), you can sign that key yourself with your own private key, adding a layer of protection to the validity of your friend's public key in your key ring.
+If you really are certain (it is recommended that you check using multiple sources, or that you take the time to call or text the person to verify that the fingerprint is indeed the right one), you can sign that key yourself with your own private key, adding a layer of protection to the validity of your friend's public key in your key ring.

 ```shell
 gpg -sign-key Morpheus